ONEARMY/academy/docs/spaces/mix.md

 }
 </style>

-# Sheetpress Workspace
+# Mix Workspace

 <div class="videoChapters">
 <div class="videoChaptersMain">

 ###  A key role in transforming shredded plastic into beautiful sheets.

-Ok, you want to set up an sheetpress workspace.
+Ok, you want to set up an Sheetpress workspace.
 Awesome!
 Your sheets can be used to create all sorts of useful, wonderful objects – or just look nice hanging on a wall 🙂

 Setting up a workspace can be broken down into three main steps: